AutoML: A Survey of the State-of-the-Art: Open Problems and Future Directions

 \subsection{Lifelong Learning}

-Last but not least, most AutoML algorithms focus only on solving a specific task on some fixed datasets, e.g., image classification on CIFAR-10 and ImageNet.
-However, a high-quality AutoML system should have the capability of lifelong learning, i.e., it can 1) efficiently \textbf{learn new data}; 2) meanwhile \textbf{remember old knowledge}.
+Finally, most AutoML algorithms focus only on solving a specific task on some fixed datasets, e.g., image classification on CIFAR-10 and ImageNet.
+However, a high-quality AutoML system should have the capability of lifelong learning, i.e., it should be able to 1) efficiently \textbf{learn new data} and 2) \textbf{remember old knowledge}.

-\subsubsection{Learn new data}
+\subsubsection{Learn New Data}

-Firstly, the system should be able to reuse prior knowledge to solve new tasks (i.e., learning to learn).
-For example, a child can quickly identify tigers, rabbits, and elephants after seeing several pictures of these animals, but current DL models must be trained on a large number of data before they can correctly identify images.
+First, the system should be able to reuse prior knowledge to solve new tasks (i.e., learning to learn).
+For example, a child can quickly identify tigers, rabbits, and elephants after seeing several pictures of these animals.
+However, the current DL models must be trained on considerable data before they can correctly identify images.
 A hot topic in this area is meta-learning, which aims to design models for new tasks using previous experience.

 \textbf{Meta-learning.} Most of the existing NAS methods can search a well-performing architecture for a single task.
-However, for the new task, they have to search for a new architecture; otherwise, the old architecture might not be optimal.
-Several studies \cite{continual_nas,Auto-meta,transferNAS,meta_NAS_fewshot} combine meta-learning and NAS to solve this problem.
-A recent work by Lian et al. \cite{transferNAS} proposes a novel and meta-learning based \textit{transferable neural architecture search (T-NAS)} method to generate a meta-architecture, which can be adapted to new tasks easily and quickly through a few gradient steps.
-Another challenge of learning new data is few-shot learning scenarios, where there is only a limited number of data for the new tasks. \cite{Auto-meta} and \cite{continual_nas} apply NAS to few-shot learning to overcome this challenge, while they only search for the most promising architecture and optimize it to work on multiple few-shot learning tasks.
-Elsken et al. \cite{meta_NAS_fewshot} propose a gradient-based meta-learning NAS method, namely METANAS, which can generate \textit{task-specific} architectures more efficiently as it does not require meta-retraining.
+However, they have to search for a new architecture on a new task; otherwise, the old architecture might not be optimal.
+Several studies \cite{continual_nas,Auto-meta,transferNAS,meta_NAS_fewshot} have combined meta-learning and NAS to solve this problem.
+Recently, Lian et al. \cite{transferNAS} proposed a novel and meta-learning-based \textit{transferable neural architecture search} method to generate a meta-architecture, which can adapt to new tasks easily and quickly through a few gradient steps.
+Another challenge of learning new data is few-shot learning scenarios, where there are only limited data for the new tasks.
+To overcome this challenge, the authors in \cite{Auto-meta} and \cite{continual_nas} applied NAS to few-shot learning, where they only searched for the most promising architecture and optimized it to work on multiple few-shot learning tasks.
+Elsken et al. \cite{meta_NAS_fewshot} proposed a gradient-based meta-learning NAS method, namely METANAS, which can generate \textit{task-specific} architectures more efficiently as it does not require meta-retraining.